wavebeem/wavebeem.com/src/blog/2017-08-27-js-iterators.md

 description: "A comparison and overview of generators, iterators, and iterables in JS"
 ---

+@[toc]

 ## Why

-Many languages (Java, C#, Python, etc) have a concept of an object being *iterable*, that is, capable of giving you values from first to last in a particular order.
+Many languages (Java, C#, Python, etc) have a concept of an object being _iterable_, that is, capable of giving you values from first to last in a particular order.
 This often comes in the form of a "for each" loop such as this in Python:

 ```python
 for x in [0, 1, 2]:
     print(x)
 ```

-This *iterates* over the values in the array `[0, 1, 2]`.
+This _iterates_ over the values in the array `[0, 1, 2]`.
 But it turns out not everything you might want to iterate over is best represented as an array.
 In Python you might want to iterate over a set `{0, 1, 2}`, a tuple `(0, 1, 2)`, or even a range `range(3)`.

 ## JS interfaces